Skip to primary navigation Skip to content Skip to footer

 Mala Wharf is hands down the best Maui diving site.
 The abundance of sea life at this particular location rivals any of the diving sites reached by boat.
 In 1992, a large wave hit this pier during Hurricane Iniki and collapsed half of the structure.
 Since then, decades of continued coral growth on the fallen concrete have developed into a stunning artificial reef.
 The maximum depth is 30 feet.

 Large schools of goatfish, many Green Turtles, and White Tip Reef Sharks have made this shallow dive site their permanent home.
-The entry is easy during high tide, but waves or low tide can make your entry and exit challenging.
+Entry is easy during high tide, but waves or low tide can make your entry and exit challenging.
 It is best to hire a professional PADI guide for this site to ensure your safety and protection for the finite amount of beautiful reef.

 First Cathedral Lana’i